Eve00000/website/content/news/XXXX-XX-XX-mixxx-2.4.2-released.md

 who propose features and improvements.
 Your feedback is invaluable.
 A lot of new users and contributors have joined our community the past months, we'd like to welcome them all, spin it up, your energy and fresh ideas have already left a mark.
 Everybody can contribute to Mixxx.
-Did you remark an error on the website, an incomplete subject in the manual, an error in translation?
+Did you find an error on the website, an incomplete subject in the manual, an error in translation?

 [Contribute](https://mixxx.org/get-involved/).

 #### Treasure hunt